AlejandroPqLz/tf-diffusion-scratch/README.md

 #### 2.2  CUDA and cuDNN compatible versions

 Since the model is implemented in TensorFlow, you need to install the versions of CUDA and cuDNN that are compatible with the version of TensorFlow you are using.
 For more information, visit the [TensorFlow versions compatibility](https://www.tensorflow.org/install/source?hl=es#gpu).
-For this project, since we are using TensorFlow 2.16.1, we need to install CUDA 12.3 and cuDNN 8.9, to do do so, just execute the following commands:
+For this project, since we are using TensorFlow 2.16.1, we need to install CUDA 12.3 and cuDNN 8.9, to do so, just execute the following commands:

 ```bash
     # Install CUDA 12.3